theripper93/wall-height/README.md

 Thank you to Cole Schultz (cole#9640) for the original implementation and Erithtotl (Erithtotl#5139) for maintaining the module.
 I (theripper93) have now taken over the Module.

+## IMPORTANT Wall Height 4.0+ Data Migration

+Due to misconfigured data stracture from the old implementation, i've rewritten a good portion of the module and fixed said data structure, this requires a data migration - during the first launch of Wall Height version 4.0+ the module will auto migrate the data on all your scenes and compendiums (this includes token attacher data).
+If you need to migrate the data again (for example if you import premium content from creators that was not migrated) you can always do the migration again by enabling the setting in the module settings and refreshing (f5).

 This Module adds the ability to give a vertical height to walls, this means that tokens can look and move under\over them depending on their elevation.
 To further enhance the threedimensionality of your experience the use of [Levels](https://github.com/theripper93/Levels) is suggested as well!

 ![Preview](scene-config.png)